lr98769/3db/README.md

 # 3db
+Custom control modules for 3db.
+(Before using any of the custom controls below, make sure 3db is installed.)
+Link to 3db repository: https://github.com/3db/3db

 ## 1. Orbiting
-Orbits the camera around the object.
+Pre-processing control module that orbits the camera around the object.
 User only has to set the radius, phi and theta.

 Varying phi             |  Varying theta :-------------------------:|:-------------------------: